 I was the number 4 starter when we began growing oyster mushrooms and since have moved to number 3.
 If you start at number 4 – you will need clean, fresh chopped wheat straw (depending on the size of the straw shafts, barley chaff may become soggy with addition of water, you will have to add this sparingly).
 By submerging the straw in 65 degree Celsius water for 90 minutes, you will achieve pasteurization.
 The substrate is now removed from the water, left to dry and cool down in a small cleaned room for about 2 hours.
 Once the straw temperature has dropped to 25, you can inoculate by sprinkling your seed spawn over the straw.
 Mix the seed in and pack this in clean, translucent bags.
 Close the bags and punch holes for air.
 The bags are then incubated for 10 to 14 days at 21 degrees.

 As with cooking, there is a recipe to produce oyster mushrooms, if you stick to the recipe, and allow for no contamination entry, it becomes a breeze to cultivate fungi.
 They are all different, and prefer different environmental factors to be in place before fruiting.
 In warm weather, the oyster mushroom becomes lazy and often takes longer than usual to fruit.

-When using wooden substrates, you will need hardwoods – black wattle is fine, oak is fine, poplar is fine but you cannot use pine.
+When using wooden substrates, you will need hardwoods – black wattle, oak and poplar are fine but you cannot use pine.
 Oyster mushrooms do not like pine at all, and will show no growth after inoculation.
 I would suggest none of the aromatic woods for mushroom production.
-I am yet to experiment with using blue gum, this as a substrate have often surfaced with some indignity, it appears the substrate may impart some chemical to the mushroom growing on it that have reportedly caused nausea in some people.
+I am yet to experiment with using blue gum, this as a substrate has often surfaced with some indignity – it appears the substrate may impart some chemical to the mushroom growing on it that have reportedly caused nausea in some people.